Grand Tetons

 http://www.mountainweather.com/JACKSON.htm

 We usually have some sunny days warm enough to swim in the lakes.
-It will probably rain part of the trip and we could even a have a light dusting of snow.
+It will probably rain part of the trip and we could even a have a light dusting of snow overnight that melts quickly.
 In 2007 and 2014 we had a couple of huge thunderstorms.
 It can be cold at night.
 Grand Tetons Weather has the details.

 During a thunderstorm, don’t take a shower or use a sink, including washing dishes.
 Don’t talk on a land line phone.
 Don’t use your I pod.
 Please read Thunderstorm and lightning safety